This week’s guest post is an interview with the wonderful Ian Kennedy, author of the Broken Cosmos trilogy.

-To reach as many people as possible and to get them to live in the strange world that exists between my ears.
-Hopefully they enjoy it…
+To reach as many people as possible and to get them to live in a strange world that exists between my ears.
+Hopefully, they enjoy it…

 Q04 – What is the title (or working title) of your current manuscript and can you tell us a little bit about it?